Current (2007) photos (click on thumbnails for larger image):

 In 1989, Teresa was renovated by Grooters & Associates.
 The first phase, during the 1988-89 academic year, included renovations of the previously residential third and fourth floors, the Rotunda, into faculty offices.
 A conference and seminar room also replaced two dorm rooms on the southwest end.
 The second floor, which had been used as the library's AV/media center, became the college's business offices in the fall of 1988.
 The second phase restored much of the first floor to preserve its original character.
 Special events rooms maintained the ambience of the original library, with its fireside lounges.
 Meeting and conference rooms, offices, and housekeeping spaces were added or remodelled, and attempts were made to install fixtures and furnishings to reflect the original character of the spaces.
 A significant feature of phase two was a new entrance created on Teresa's southern side, with the consent of the convent.
 An addition for the entrance brought the formerly exterior staircase inside, and a new elevator was added inside the entrance as well, to make both Gertrude and Teresa Halls more accessible.
 The Teresa Reception Center (TRC) is on the National Register of Historic Places and is used for meetings, speakers and other events.

 In 2006, construction for a new cafeteria and dining area began.
 Upon completion of the Gorecki Dining Center in 2007, the basement of St. Gertrude Hall was given back to the Sisters of St. Benedict for their use.

-The Main Building continues to serve multiple purposes for the College.
+The Main Building continued to serve multiple purposes for the College.
 Academic uses include a couple of classrooms on the third floor of St. Gertrude Hall; offices in Gertrude and the Teresa Hall Rotunda for theology, accounting, management, and history; and classrooms and offices on the fourth floor for the nursing department.
 The Main Building also served as the primary administrative building for the College, with offices for the President, Admission, Communication and Marketing Services, Student Accounts, Human Resources, Institutional Advancement, and Financial Aid.